Scheme of Reasonable Accommodations at Certificate Examinations (RACE)

 - Use of a special desk or chair that is used in your classroom

 - Use of low-vision aids that you normally use in the classroom

 - Ensuring that deaf and hard-of-hearing students are seated close to the examination superintendent

 - Granting breaks or rest periods in each examination session warranted by your physical or medical condition.
 (Under this special provision, the time taken for rest or as a break can be compensated for at the end of each examination period to a maximum of 20 minutes.)

-If you are not satisfied with the arrangements made, you may appeal to an independent appeals forum.
-The members of the forum are from outside the Commission and all appeals are considered in light of the Framework of Principles set out by the Expert Advisory Group on State Examinations.
+If you are not satisfied with the arrangements made, you can appeal to an Independent Appeals Committee.
+The members of the forum are from outside the Commission.
+All appeals are considered using the Framework of Principles set out by the Expert Advisory Group on State Examinations.

-The State Examinations Commission has responsibility for ensuring the proper conduct of State examinations in Ireland.
+The State Examinations Commission is responsible for ensuring the proper conduct of State examinations in Ireland.
 The Commission has a stated policy regarding the issue of reasonable accommodations of students with special needs during examination time.

 However, schools also have the authority to make a number of specified arrangements to facilitate examination candidates with special needs without requesting advance permission from the Commission.

-You can download the application form and further information on reasonable accommodations from examinations.ie.
+You can find further information on reasonable accommodations for State exams on examinations.ie.